AdobeDocs/commerce-operations.en/help/install/prerequisites/database/mysql-remote.md

    GRANT ALL ON magento_remote.* TO dbuser@192.0.2.50 IDENTIFIED BY 'dbuserpassword';
    ```

-   {:.bs-callout-info}
+   >[!NOTE]
+   >
-   If your web server is clustered, enter the same command on every web server.
+   >If your web server is clustered, enter the same command on every web server.
 You must use the same username for every web server.

 ## Verify database access {#instgde-prereq-mysql-remote-verify}